Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows one active transport stop operating within Currumbin Valley-Tallebudgera.
-This stop is a mix of buses serviced by two individual routes providing 15 weekly passenger trips.
-Transport accessibility in the area is limited, with residents typically located 2313 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward and car remains the dominant mode at 95%.
-Vehicle ownership averages 2.3 per dwelling, above the regional average.
-According to the 2021 Census, some 21.5% of residents work from home, which may reflect COVID-19 conditions.
+Public transport analysis reveals 1 active transport stop operating within Currumbin Valley - Tallebudgera, comprising a mix of buses.
+This stop is serviced by 2 individual routes, collectively providing 15 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 2313 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward, and the car remains the dominant mode at 95%.
+Vehicle ownership averages 2.3 per dwelling, which is above the regional average.
+Some 21.5% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Service frequency averages 2 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.